asyncapi/java-spring-cloud-stream-template/README.md

 # Java Spring Cloud Stream Generator Template

 This template generates a Spring Cloud Stream (SCSt) microservice.
-It uses version 3 of SCSt which uses function names rather than annotations to configure the channels.
+It uses version 3 of SCSt which uses function names to configure the channels.
 See the [reference](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/3.0.1.RELEASE/reference/html/spring-cloud-stream.html).
 The generated microservice is a Maven project so it can easily be imported into your IDE.

 The Spring Cloud Stream microservice generated using this template will be an _almost ready to run_ Spring Boot app.
 The microservice will contain a java class, by default _Application.java_, which includes methods which publish or subscribe events as defined in the AsyncAPI document.
 These generated methods include Supplier, Consumer and Function functional interfaces from the [java.util.function](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) package.
 These methods will be already be pre-configured to publish to and consume from the channels as defined in the AsyncAPI.
 This configuration is located in the `spring.cloud.stream` section of the generated application.yml file.

-When generating an application, you can set the parameter ```binder={binderType}``` to specify which binder will get pulled in via a Maven dependency.
-Supported values are kafka (the default), rabbit and solace.

 ## How it works
 Note that this template interprets the AsyncAPI document from the perspective of an application, not an API.
 This means that when the template sees a subscribe operation, it generates code to subscribe to a topic, not publish to one.